OwenRichards1/microsoft-authentication-library-dotnet/msal-dotnet-articles/includes/adal-migration-note.md

 ---

 >[!WARNING]
->Azure Active Directory Authentication Library (ADAL) **has been deprecated**.
-While existing apps that use ADAL will continue to work, Microsoft will no longer release security fixes on ADAL.
-Use the [Microsoft Authentication Library (MSAL)](/entra/msal/) to avoid putting your app's security at risk.
+>Azure Active Directory Authentication Library (ADAL) **reached end-of-life on June 30, 2023**.
+While existing apps that use ADAL may continue to work, Microsoft no longer provides security fixes or support for ADAL. **Migrate to the [Microsoft Authentication Library (MSAL)](/entra/msal/) immediately** to maintain security support and avoid putting your app at risk.